ghattab/EvalPBSM/README.md

 # Evaluation Physics Based Shape Matching (PBSM) approach
-This repository contains data, source, and results from using the physics-based shape matching or PBSM algorithm on ground truth _in silico_ and _in vitro_ liver models, respectively.
+This repository contains data, source, and results from using the physics-based shape matching or PBSM algorithm on ground truth _in silico_ and experimental phantom liver models, respectively.

 To find out what has the greatest impact on performance, we investigated deformation results using a combination of scenarios: four different tetrahedral meshing algorithms (TETMSH), three different optimization schemes (OPTIM), and six partial target surfaces (bisected from a full Delaunay triangulation).